psobiech/opengr8on/README.md

 What works:
 - Most of OM integration and LUA scripting (Control, Events, Embedded features, User features, LUA Scripting)
 - Communication between CLU and CLU (accessing variables from other CLUs)
-- Works with Raspberry PI4 (using docker image)
+- Tested under linux/amd64 and linux/arm64 on pi4

 Does not work:
 - No virtual objects are implemented yet
-- If discovery is interrupted, VCLU requires restart (some key management issue?)
+- If discovery is interrupted, VCLU application requires restart (some key management issue?)
-- Only tested under Linux
-- No error handling - LUA errors sometimes are silently dropped

 TODOs:
 - most of the code requires refactoring